Food Safety Training Requirements for Cottage Food Businesses

 How to earn your food handler card as a cottage food operator

-Most states that require food safety training to operate a cottage food business require that it be ANAB-accredited food handler training.
+Most states that require food safety training for cottage food businesses require that the training be ANSI-National Accreditation Board (ANAB)-accredited.

 Earn Your Food Handlers Card + Certificate to Sell Cottage Foods